shop-planner/shop3/README.md

 implementations are welcomed, but we have no plans to add support to any others ourselves.

+### Obtaining the code

+Clone this repository and then **initialize and populate the submodules** (see git documentation).
+You need to do this, at least for the moment, because some of the required libraries are not in Quicklisp.

+Once you have done that, you can get SHOP3 started either using Quicklisp (probably easiest) or by configuring ASDF (the Common Lisp build manager) yourself.
+See below.

 ### Option 1: Quicklisp

 Probably the easiest way to work with SHOP3 will be to use it in